-The workshop, which is free to attend, seeks to build on ideas from a range of industry experts, practitioners and existing discussions to identify priorities and ways to embed them into policy thinking, and ultimately action, so that food, farming and environment policy is fit for the challenges that lie ahead in the next 70 years.
+The workshop, which is linked to Brexit, is free to attend and includes refreshments and a Baxterstorey lunch.
+It seeks to build on ideas from a range of industry experts, practitioners and existing discussions to identify priorities and ways to embed them into policy thinking, and ultimately action, so that food, farming and environment policy is fit for the challenges that lie ahead in the next 70 years.

 The interactive workshop will be led by the CCRI and University of Gloucestershire, with help from external speakers and a wide range of partners to assist discussions across a number of areas.
-The programme is currently in the process of being finalised and will be published early in the New Year.
 Although the focus is on Gloucestershire, the workshop aims to be pulling in thoughts from further afield.

 We envisage the outputs from this workshop will feed into a number of forums within and outside the county, including the recently formed RSA commission.
 The outcomes will be presented as a actions for both policy and organisations based on the discussion during the event.

 Register for your free place now on the event webpage!